Mohamed-Sa3ieed/Web-Development/landing-page/README.md

 There is no prerequesite needed at all except to have a working browser, so once you downloaded the folder you can take alook of it in action by clicking on index.html page.

 ## Installation
-The project can be considered as a frontend template, so there is no installations for libraries, backend engines or even a server setup (like tomcat).
+The project can be considered as a frontend template, so there is no installations for libraries, backend engines or even a server setup (like tomcat).(space)
-Just download change the sections data to meet your need and it will adapt the navigation bar accordingly "as long as you keeping the same HTML structure".
+Just download the folder, and change the sections data to meet your need.
+The template will adapt the navigation bar accordingly "as long as you keeping the same HTML structure".

 ## Runtime Environment
 The project is a frontend webpage so it can work on any operating system, and it has been tested on two browsers (Chrome, Fire Fox) whith no compitability issues.